mrotaru/data/javascript-prototypes/index.md

 the value of that prop, the first one will be returned, thus "shadowing" the second one.
 I'm not sure why this is done _just_ for read-only properties, but that's how it is.
-Essentially, it means that if an object has a 'myProp' property that is read-only, then it can't _shadowed_ by objects which will add this object to their prototype chain.
+Essentially, it means that if an object has a 'myProp' property that is read-only, then it can't be _shadowed_ by objects which will add this object to their prototype chain.
 But, if the property is writable, you're free to shadow it !